Linx-ESP/auto-compress-roms/README.md

   - From extracted/folder format and .iso
   - Compatible with OG Xbox too (playing OG Xbox games on X360 console)
 - CEMU: .wua
-- Dolphin: `.rvz` [Not possible in headless server?]
+- Dolphin: `.rvz` [¿Not possible in headless server?]
   - `NKit` via Mono, seems to be less used than .rvz, not a priority
 - NDS + 3DS: `trimm .nds & .3ds`
-  - Usually you do this at the time of dumping, so don't expect it.
+  - Usually you do this at the time of dumping, might not do it.

- ===
+---

 ### How to use
 #### APT based distros (Ubuntu, Debian...)